CovertLab/vEcoli/README.md

 The only aspects of the wcEcoli project beyond those required to load `sim_data` required for `vivarium-ecoli` are the simulation's process classes.
 All state handling (previously handled by Bulk- and UniqueMolecules states/containers/views) and the actual running of the simulation (previously `wholecell.sim.Simulation`) are now handled entirely by Vivarium's core engine and process interface.

 The new process classes can be found in `ecoli/processes/*` and a compartment that links them together using a Vivarium topology lives in `ecoli/compartments/ecoli_compartment`.
-To run the simulation simply invoke
+To run the simulation first compile the `wholecell/utils` cython files:

+    > make clean compile

+then simply invoke

     > python ecoli/compartments/ecoli_compartment.py